GinoBogo/g_fnn/README.md

 The simplest method is **Zero Initialization**, which sets all weights to zero.
 While easy to implement, this approach often harms learning because symmetric weight updates prevent neurons from developing distinct features, resulting in poor model performance.

-Historically, the first pratical method was **Random Initialization**, where weights are sampled from a Gaussian (Normal) distribution or a Uniform distribution within small intervals, such as:
+Historically, the first practical method was **Random Initialization**, where weights are sampled from a Gaussian (Normal) distribution or a Uniform distribution within small intervals, such as:

-Gaussian:
+Gaussian (Normal):

 (27) $\ \ \ \ w_{ji}^{(k)} \sim \mathcal{N}(0, \sigma^2)$